rhKashif/Blackjack/README.md

 ## Contributing

-We welcome contributions to this project.
+I welcome contributions to this project.
 Feel free to open issues, suggest improvements, or submit pull requests.
 Please follow best practices and contribute in a constructive manner.